-Among the five players who tied for fourth place was Titleist Brand Ambassador Erik Compton who earned his first top-10 finish on the PGA Tour and joined Thompson and Ogilvy as the only three players who never shot over par at PGA National.
-Compton closed with an even par 70 to finish at 3-under 277, six shots behind the winner.
+Among the five players who tied for fourth place was Titleist Brand Ambassador Erik Compton, who earned his first top-10 finish on the PGA Tour and joined Thompson and Ogilvy as the only three players without an over-par round at PGA National.
+Compton closed with an even-par 70 to finish at 3-under 277, six shots behind the winner.

 Titleist was the most relied upon golf ball in the field of 144 at the Honda Classic with 90 players, more than four times the nearest competitor with 21.
 Titleist was also the top choice in the sand, lob and approach wedge category with 132 Vokey Design models in play, more than twice the nearest competitor with 56, and in putters with 46 players trusting a Scotty Cameron model.

 LPGA: Titleist golf ball loyalist Stacy Lewis (Pro V1x), the 2012 LPGA Player of the Year, captured the HSBC Women's Champions for her sixth-career LPGA Tour title.
 After firing three consecutive rounds in the 60's, Lewis closed with a 1-under 71 en route to a 15-under par 273 total and one-shot win.